Supporting People with Autism

 Unit 4 identifies the legislation in place which aims to provide protection and opportunities for people with disabilities.
 Learners will look at some general examples as well as The Autism Act 2009.
 The unit then goes on to describe person-centred planning and gives learners the opportunity to explore the benefits of this approach when providing support for people with autism.

-The objectives for each study unit are that learners will be able to:
+The objectives for each study unit of this Autism course are that learners will be able to:

 - describe autism and list the different conditions within the spectrum